mehdigoom/Valjang-Engine-STL-editor/README.md

 Do not use property of Dood Studio.

-based on superpowers/ValjangEngineand three.js/Babylon.js and Tectrid
+based on superpowers/ValjangEngine and three.js/Babylon.js and Tectrid